aws-samples/aws-cloudwatch-snapshot-graphs-alert-context/README.md

 8. Set the following environment variables - EMAIL_TO_ADDRESS, EMAIL_FROM_ADDRESS.
 Note that these email addresses have to be verified in the Amazon Simple Email Service before emails will be sent.

 Building the solution:
-1. Create a SNS topic.
+1. Create an SNS topic.
 2. Create a CloudWatch alarm and use the SNS topic as the target.
 3. Subscribe the Lambda to the SNS topic.